lurifaxel/moonlander/README.md

 - Ground‑sourced **dust** kicked up by the thrusters; size + opacity scale with proximity to the surface and exhaust ray impact.
 - Success celebration confetti + pad glow.
 - Level regeneration **only after** a successful landing.
+- Start menu with a built-in level editor for custom terrain, spawn, and landing pads.

 ## Run
 Open `index.html` in a modern browser (Chrome/Firefox).
 No build step.